Representation of PDE Systems with Delay and Stability Analysis using Convex Optimization -- Extended Version: Problem Formulation

 where $A,A_{d}\in L_{\infty}^{n\times 3n}[\Omega_{a}^{b}]$, and where the PDE domain $X_{B}$ is constrained by boundary conditions and continuity constraints, and is defined by a matrix $B\in\R^{2n\times 4n}$ as

-In order to test stability of the delayed PDE~\eqref{eq:PDE_N2}, we will first derive an equivalent representation of the system as a Partial Integral Equation (PIE), using the approach illustrated in Figure~\ref{fig:DPDE2PIE}.
+where $B$ must be of full row-rank, defining sufficient and independent boundary conditions (see also Sec.~3.2 in~\cite{peet2021PIE_representation}).
+In order to test stability of the delayed PDE~\eqref{eq:DPDE_N2}, we will first derive an equivalent representation of the system as a Partial Integral Equation (PIE), using the approach illustrated in Figure~\ref{fig:DPDE2PIE}.
 In particular, we take the following three steps:\\ 1.
 First, in Section~\ref{sec:PIE}, we represent the Delayed PDE (DPDE) as the interconnection of a 1D PDE and a 2D PDE. \\ 2.
 Then, in Subsection~\ref{sec:PIE:1D} and~\ref{sec:PIE:2D}, we derive equivalent 1D and 2D PIE representations of the 1D and 2D PDE subsystems, respectively. \\ 3.
 Next, in Section~\ref{sec:PIE_interconnection}, we prove that the feedback interconnection of PIEs can be represented as a PIE as well, and take the interconnection of the 1D and 2D PIEs to obtain a PIE representation for the DPDE.

 The resulting PIE representation will be of the form